Nyhedsbrev Hvide Sande Havn juni 2025

 1) There will be a better connection between north and south.

-2) There will be possibilities for everyone to enjoy the building.
+2) There will be opportunities for everyone to benefit from the construction

-3) The building will be a beautiful and natural focal point in the town.
+3) The building will be a pleasant and natural focal point in the town

-Did you know that activities at Hvide Sande Harbor had a direct and indirect impact for 1,496 man-years across all of Denmark in 2024?
+Did you know that activities at Hvide Sande Harbor had direct and indirect significance for 1,496 annual workyears in all of Denmark in 2024.

 Congratulations on the anniversary to Seasight Group

-2025 has been a milestone year for Seasight Group, which turned 75 years old, and therefore also had an open house at the end of August.
+2025 has been a milestone year for Seasight Group, which turned 75 this year, and therefore also had an open house at the end of August.

-The company is one of the longest-standing customers of Hvide Sande Harbor and has always been a decisive part of the Harbor's identity – as a harbor.
+The company is one of the longest-standing customers of Hvide Sande Harbor and has always been a crucial part of the harbor's identity – as a harbor.

-In 1950, the company was called Hvide Sande Shipbuilding and Boatbuilding, and back then the task was the construction and repair of fishing cutters.
-The company’s first director was Carl Erik Kristensen, and his descendants have been involved in the management since then.
+In 1950, the company was named Hvide Sande Ship – and Boatbuilding, and back then the task involved building and repairing fishing trawlers.
+The company's first director was Carl Erik Kristensen, and descendants of him have been involved in the management ever since.

-Up until the 80s, fishing was clearly the most important activity, but like many other companies in Hvide Sande, it also showed a remarkable ability to adapt to new markets and realities.
-In the 80s, production of the first steel vessels began.
+Until the 1980s, fishing was clearly the most important activity, but like many other companies in Hvide Sande, it also showed a remarkable ability to adapt to new markets and realities.
+In the 1980s, they began to produce the first steel vessels.

-During the 90s, where declining quotas and a halt to new constructions in fishing made it difficult for Danish shipyards, Hvide Sande Shipbuilding and Boatbuilding focused on building special vessels and attracted the first offshore wind activities.
-Many shipyards in Denmark closed, while Hvide Sande Shipbuilding and Boatbuilding survived through innovation, quality, flexibility, and specialization.
+During the 1990s, as decreasing quotas and a halt to new constructions in fishing made it difficult for Danish shipyards, Hvide Sande Ship – and Boatbuilding focused on building specialized vessels and attracted early offshore wind activities.
+Many shipyards in Denmark closed down, while Hvide Sande Ship and Boatbuilding survived through innovation, quality, flexibility, and specialization.

-My own first personal impression of the shipyard came when they delivered a large frigate to Tivoli in 1993.
-Since the ship was only supposed to lie in Tivoli’s lake, it couldn't really sail, and therefore most of the transport from Hvide Sande was done on a barge.
-The last stretch in Copenhagen took place during four nighttime hours on a slowly moving flatbed truck in the city's busy streets.
-Finally, a crane lifted it over the fence into Tivoli, while night walkers could see something as rare as a flying ship.
-Hvide Sande Shipbuilding and Boatbuilding could do many different things!
+My own first impression of the shipyard came in 1993 when they delivered a large frigate to Tivoli.
+Since the ship was just supposed to sit in Tivoli's lake, it couldn't really sail, and therefore most of the transport from Hvide Sande took place on a barge.
+The final stretch in Copenhagen was done over four nights on a slowly moving flatbed truck through the busy streets of the city.
+Finally, a crane lifted it over the fence into Tivoli, while night walkers witnessed something as rare as a hovering ship.
+Hvide Sande Ship and Boatbuilding could do many different things!

-They also began producing ferries, and at the end of the 90s, they started producing CTVs for the operation of offshore wind activities.
+They also began producing ferries, and by the late 1990s, they started producing CTVs for servicing offshore wind activities.
 Today, the company consists of Hvide Sande Shipyard, Seasight Solutions, Seasight Davits, and Hvide Sande Agency and Supply.
-The latter company has an important task for Hvide Sande Harbor as an agent, stevedore, and loader/unloader of ships in Hvide Sande Harbor.
+The latter company has an important role for Hvide Sande Harbor as an agent, stevedoring, and loading and unloading of ships in Hvide Sande Harbor.

-Since its inception in 1950, there have been many other types of activities and thus revenue opportunities for Hvide Sande Harbor.
-Tourism also has significant importance for the harbor, and offshore wind will likely also gain increasing significance in the coming years.
-But precisely for that reason, it is important that there is also room and accommodation for the activities that have over the years contributed to shaping Hvide Sande Harbor, where Shipbuilding and Boatbuilding – Seasight Solutions has been an important player and to this day is by far the company that creates the most employment on Hvide Sande Harbor's areas.
+Since the start in 1950, there have been so many other types of activities and thus income opportunities for Hvide Sande Harbor.
+Tourism also has great significance for the harbor, and offshore wind will likely also gain importance in the coming years.
+But precisely because of this, it is important that there is also space and accommodation for the activities that over the years have helped shape Hvide Sande Harbor.
+Here, Ship and Boatbuilding – Seasight Solutions is an important actor and is still today by far the company that creates the most employment on the premises of Hvide Sande Harbor.

 Congratulations on the anniversary.

-The New Year's Reception is organized in collaboration with the Southwest Jutland Fishermen's Association and HSSG.
-There will be an opportunity to hear about the year’s events in fishing and at the harbor, and there will be presentations from Svend Brinkmann, who is a professor of general psychology at Aalborg University, known for several books and also an avid social debater.
+The New Year's reception is organized in collaboration with the South-Western Fishing Association and HSSG.
+There will be an opportunity to hear about the year's events in the fishing industry and at the harbor, and there will be a presentation by Svend Brinkmann, who is a professor of general psychology at Aalborg University and is known for several books and is also an avid public debater.

-A formal invitation will be sent out later, but if you write to the email address at the end of the newsletter, you can already secure your spot.
-The event is open to all interested parties.
+A formal invitation will be sent out later, but if you write to the email address at the end of the newsletter, you can secure your spot now.
+The event is open to all interested.